sgonzalez/emergence-neuralnet/README.md

 ### TODO
 * Create new structure and weights files if they don't exist
-* Make the tmp file directory a constant
 * Have a "history" in the REPL like a shell does, so you can up-arrow to reuse the previously used command
 * Potentially move shared child code into a shared code directory